8 Effective Ways to Improve Communication in Healthcare

 There are plenty of communication training sessions and blogs out there for physicians who need to bridge the gap with patients.
-But most of us working in healthcare (like you, a communication manager) are not physicians and healthcare specialists.
+However, most of us working in healthcare are not physicians and healthcare specialists.
 Most talk to patients every day and sometimes not even directly.
 We also share a common goal: helping patients understand healthcare knowledge better.
-For that reason, we publish this article.
-A good patient education campaign starts with understanding the basics of communication.
-In this article, F.Learning provides tips to improve communication skills in healthcare and how they are applied in your work context.
+In this article, F. Learning Studio provides some effective ways to improve communication in healthcare and how they are applied in your work context.

 1. Reduce differences in perception/ perspective: